How to Write a Critical Analysis Essay

 - Define the thesis.
 This is your prior task.
 As soon as you understand what the main thought is embodied in the book, the better your further essay writing will be.
 In fictional texts, it is often hard to define the main idea as everybody may see various messages.
 But this is the purpose of analysis: come up with your own view and guess any other possible ideas that the author could mean.
 Pay attention to the context and the arguments that the writer has provided in a text.

 - Separate the main ideas.
 This will help you to structure your essay and provide a step by step analysis.
 Whether it is academic or fictional writing, there will be thoughts that support the author s thesis.
+It is strongly recommended to learn how to write an essay outline to complete this task perfectly.

 - Research unknown things.
 Make sure that you understand what the author says in his/her text.
 If you face any word or concept without understanding its meaning, do some investigation.
 The sources of info should be trustworthy.
 Keep in mind that without deep research, your review will not be completed.